mborn1/pyoptex/docs/source/customization.rst

 ^^^^^^^^^^^^^^^^^^^^

-Then, the user can specify any function to compute the costs of design Y. For example, assume we are creating cheese, and every we want to know the ideal amount of milk.
+Then, the user can specify any function to compute the costs of design Y. For example, assume we are creating cheese, and we want to know the ideal amount of milk.
 Each run consumes a certain amount of milk, but the total amount of milk for the entire experiment is limited.
 Each factor can consume between